Knowledge Hub > How to Start a Business Podcast

 4. Do something different

 Try to develop a clear concept.
-What value can you bring and what will be different about yours alongside others in the same sector?
+What value can you bring, and what will be different about yours alongside others in the same sector?

 5. Choose the format

-Solo episode, series, interview podcast, group discussion?
-What platforms will you use to host it, who will front it, where will you record it?
+Solo podcast episode, series, interview podcast, group discussion?
+What platforms will you use to host it, who will front it, and where will you record it?
 Get several episodes together before you start.
 Then analyse what works best and gets the most engagement as you go.

 6. Do it properly

 Invest in some decent podcast hosting equipment so that it looks and sounds professional, you’ll need good microphones and recording software.
-Also, what will it look like – it needs a distinctive feel that will help build its presence on video platforms and social media.
+Also, what will it look like?
+It needs a distinctive feel that will help build its presence on video platforms and social media.

 7. Engagement